 What is a Genuine Cornish Pasty?

-A genuine Cornish pasty has a distinctive ‘D’ shape and is crimped on one side, never on top.
+A genuine Cornish pasty has a distinctive ‘D’ shape and is crimped on one side.
 The texture of the filling for the pasty is chunky, made up of uncooked minced or roughly cut chunks of beef (not less than 12.5%), swede, potato and onion and a light peppery seasoning.

 The pastry casing is golden in colour, savoury, glazed with milk or egg and robust enough to retain its shape throughout the cooking and cooling process without splitting or cracking.
 The whole pasty is slow-baked to ensure that flavours from the raw ingredients are maximised.
 No flavourings or additives must be used.
 And, perhaps most importantly, it must also be made in Cornwall.